sass/node-sass/README.md

 * `this` refers to a contextual scope for the immediate run of `sass.render` or `sass.renderSync`

-* importers can return error and LibSass will emit that error in repsonse.
+* importers can return error and LibSass will emit that error in response.
 For instance:

   ```javascript
   done(new Error('doesn\'t exist!'));